WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 Each of these leads to different solutions.

-Since SwiftUI controls adopt style modifiers which change the appearance and behavior of a control, to achieve the goal that observing the first two kinds of user behaviors I mentioned above may need deep customizations over the control itself.
+Since SwiftUI controls can adopt style modifiers which change the appearance and behavior of a control, to achieve the goal that observing the first two kinds of user behaviors that I mentioned above may need deep customizations over the control itself.

 But if you just want to observe the time that the code changes the value of `$selection`, you must try functional `Binding`.